Canterbury Rugby Football Union: Air New Zealand Cup (2006–2009)

-In 2006 the National Provincial Championship became the Air New Zealand Cup, as Air New Zealand airline company became the principal sponsor of the tournament and earned naming rights.
-During the Air New Zealand Cup era, unexpected Canterbury dominance would begin to emerge.
-The 2006 season was not very successful for Canterbury.
-Canterbury posted a record of 6 wins and 3 losses, placing Canterbury 5th in the Top Six division.
+In 2006, the National Provincial Championship became the Air New Zealand Cup, as Air New Zealand airline company became the principal sponsor of the tournament and earned naming rights.
+The 2006 season was not very successful for Canterbury, posting a record of 6 wins and 3 losses, placing Canterbury 5th in the Top Six division.
 Canterbury would have to travel to Wellington for the quarter-final.
 Wellington defeated Canterbury 23–36 in the quarter-final.
 In 2007, Canterbury finished 2nd in the round robin, behind the undefeated Auckland.
-Canterbury hosted Wellington in the semi-final.
-However, Wellington closely defeat Canterbury 21–26.
+Canterbury hosted Wellington in the semi-final, with Canterbury losing 21–26.

-The 2008 season would begin Canterbury's unprecedented dynasty.
+The 2008 season began a period of consistent performance for Canterbury.
 Canterbury recorded 9 wins and 1 loss, to finish 2nd behind Wellington.
 Canterbury hosted Tasman in the quarter-final.
 Canterbury beat Tasman 48–10.
 In the semi-final Canterbury hosted Hawke's Bay, defeating Hawke's Bay 31–21.
-For the final Canterbury travelled to Wellington to face the top seed Wellington.
+For the final, Canterbury travelled to Wellington to face the top seed, Wellington.
 In a low-scoring final, Canterbury won 7–6, earning its first Air New Zealand Cup title and sixth title overall.

-The 2009 season continued Canterbury's success, in the round robin Canterbury finished 1st after posting a record of 10 wins and 3 losses.
-Canterbury hosted Hawke's Bay, the best attacking team in the competition.
+The 2009 season continued Canterbury's success.
+In the round robin, Canterbury finished 1st after posting a record of 10 wins and 3 losses.
+Canterbury hosted Hawke's Bay, the best-attacking team in the competition.
 Canterbury defeated Hawke's Bay 20–3 in the semi-final.
-Canterbury faced Wellington again in the final.
-In a closely fought match, Canterbury won with a penalty in the 78th minute.
-Canterbury defeated Wellington 28–20.
-For the first time Canterbury won titles back to back.
+Canterbury faced Wellington again in the final, winning with a penalty in the 78th minute, 28–20.
+For the first time, Canterbury won titles back to back.